-Almost 1,000 students participated in the Mississippi Gulf Coast Community College Commencement Ceremony on Thursday, May 10, at the Mississippi Coast Coliseum.
+Almost 1,000 students participated in the Mississippi Gulf Coast Community College Commencement Ceremony.
+The graduation was held on Thursday, May 10, at the Mississippi Coast Coliseum.
 A total of 3,448 degrees were conferred to 2,224 students this academic year, and nearly 800 students received Honors distinction.

 This is the first time that graduates of the Collegiate Academy participated in the college’s commencement.
 Thirteen students graduated as part of the Collegiate Academy inaugural class.